benc-uk/nodejs-demoapp/README.md

 - **'Info'** - Will show system & runtime information, and will also display if the app is running from within a Docker container and Kubernetes.
 - **'Tools'** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error/exception pages for use with App Insights or other monitoring tool.
 - **'Monitor'** - Display realtime monitoring data, showing memory usage/total and process CPU load.
 - **'Weather'** - (Optional) Gets the location of the client page (with HTML5 Geolocation).
-The resulting location is used to fetch a weather forecast from the [Dark Sky](http://darksky.net) weather API
+The resulting location is used to fetch weather data from the [OpenWeather](https://openweathermap.org/) API
 - **'Todo'** - (Optional) This is a small todo/task-list app which uses MongoDB as a database.
 - **'User Account'** - (Optional) When configured with Azure AD (application client id and secret) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API